Sandoman19/Node_ReadME_Generator/Node_ReadME_Generator/output/README.md

 ## Contributing
 Aaron Sando.
 ## Tests
-To run tests, run the following:
+Are there tests on the projects:
 `
 false
 `